 At this stage, it is absolutely clear that there is no such resource.
 The theses about the difficult search for information, about its fragmentation, are once again confirmed.
 Therefore, the proposals for the development of a single information portal on extracurricular activities for the city are extremely relevant.

-3.2 Recommendations for reducing the ways of delivering information to the final recipient
+2.5.
+Recommendations for reducing the ways of delivering information on extracurricular activities

 Taking into account the opinions of experts and stakeholders, it is necessary to develop a number of comments for a potential portal where information about extracurricular activities will be posted.
 The author tried to group the opinions of each participant in the information transfer process according to the main points and points that concern them, in order to put forward useful solutions.